Gervasio19/presentation-game/README.md

 - 🃏 **Tinder-style Swipe Mechanics**: Fluid, physics-based card dragging & swiping powered by Framer Motion.
 - 📱 **Mobile & Desktop Friendly**: Fully responsive UI with on-screen action buttons as an alternative to swiping.
 - 📊 **Dynamic Progress & Days**: Real-time progress bar tracking with color-coded feedback and day indicators.
-- 💾 **Automatic Checkpoints**: Checkpoints created automatically at milestone days (**Day 3, Day 6, Day 9**).
+- 💾 **Automatic Checkpoints**: Checkpoints are created automatically at the start of every day.
-- 🔄 **Checkpoint Recovery System**: Restore your state from saved checkpoints upon failure or face elimination if no checkpoints were saved.
+- 🔄 **Checkpoint Recovery System**: Restore your state from up to 3 recent days upon failure, or face elimination if you fail on Day 1.
 - 🏆 **Results & Scoring**: Detailed end-game breakdown (Days survived, final progress, checkpoints collected, and score calculation).

 ---